 EXW 536 Physiological Aspects of Physical Activity and Chronic Disease.
-(3)
+(3) fall spring Theory and research concerning fitness and wellness programs in nutrition, physical activity, smoking cessation, and stress management.

-Role of physiological mechanisms associated with acute and longterm physical activity and its influence on chronic disease and well-
+Role of physiological mechanisms associated with acute and longterm physical activity and its influence on chronic disease and wellness.